AbrahamLopez10/Hangfire.Dashboard.BasicAuthenticationFilter/README.md

 });
 ```

-It's recommended that you don't put your password in plain text in your codebase, so it's more advisable to store the credentials in your per-environment `appsettings.{ENVIRONMENT}.json` file and reference them through the injected `IConfiguration Configuration` instead:
+**IMPORTANT:** It's strongly recommended that you don't put your password in plain text in your codebase, but store the credentials in your environment-specific `appsettings.{ENVIRONMENT}.json` file and reference them through the injected `IConfiguration Configuration` instead (or use a proper secrets manager like Azure Key Vault or AWS Secrets Manager):

 ```cs
 app.UseHangfireDashboard("/hangfire", new DashboardOptions